renatoferreirarenatoferreira/quickmon/docs/AddingUsersTemplate.md

 * **/Item Name**

-⋅⋅⋅Name of the item.
+   Name of the item.
 This key can be changed the represent its real name.

 * **/Item Name/Type**